 - Add all the food they want to their cart without leaving the page

-To get started, make sure you’ve purchased and installed the WooCommerce Product Table plugin:
+To get started, make sure you've purchased and installed the WooCommerce Restaurant Ordering plugin:

-Step 3: Refine your Woo ordering system (opening times, scheduled orders, etc.)
+Step 3: Extend your Woo ordering system (opening times, scheduled orders, etc.)

-At this point, you have a working, albeit basic, WooCommerce takeaway ordering system.
+At this point, you have a working WooCommerce takeaway ordering system.
 But there are still a few potential problems:

 - People can place a takeout order at any time.
 Unless you operate 24/7, this can be an issue.

 - There's no way for people to select what time they want to pick up their order.

 - You have to pay attention to your email or refresh the website to see when a new takeaway order comes in.